50 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It seems focused on cervical cancer screening methods, so it's unlikely that your medications will be affected, but you should confirm with the study team.

-What data supports the effectiveness of the treatment Evalyn Self-Sampling Brush for cervical cancer screening?
+What evidence suggests that the Evalyn Self-Sampling Brush is effective for increasing cervical cancer screening participation?

 CS